readytensor/rt-agentic-ai-cert-week6/lessons/wk6-l3b/wk6-l3b-orchestrating-agents.md

 The tl;dr blends everything.
 The references include some loosely related work.

-Each component did its job.
-But the system is incongruent.
+Each component did its job — but the system didn’t hold together.

 Why?

-Because no one is coordinating.
+Because there’s no shared plan.
 No one is reviewing the full picture.
 No one checking if the pieces made sense together.

 ---

+--DIVIDER--

 # 🔍 And That’s Just the Happy Path Problem